cloud-gov/cg-site/_posts/2023-10-10-update-existing-instances-gp3-now-available.md

 In a previous post, [we announced that **new** RDS and Elasticsearch/Opensearch instances created on cloud.gov would default to `gp3` for their storage volumes]({{ site.baseurl }}{% link _posts/2023-09-18-storage-volumes-gp3.md %}).

-We are happy to announce that upgrading your **existing** RDS and Elasticsearch/Opensearch instances to use `gp3` storage volumes is also now supported on cloud.gov.
+We are happy to announce that updating your **existing** RDS and Elasticsearch/Opensearch instances to use `gp3` storage volumes is also now supported on cloud.gov.

 ### How to update your existing instances